Education

 Geochronology

-Isotope Geochemistry, Radiocarbon Dating MINAMI Masayo Professor Division for Chronological Research
+Isotope Geochemistry, Radiocarbon Dating MINAMI Masayo Professor Office for the Promotion of Transdisciplinary Network

 Geochronology, Petrology, EPMA, X-Ray Spectral Analysis KATO Takenori Associate Professor Center for Integrated Data Science